 Author Archives: freelander

-The power of semantics in minds shaping
+The power of semantics in mind shaping

 One of the things we, in our consensus-fabrication team, feel most proud of is our skill in manipulating semantics and the vocabulary in order to confound, mislead, condition and ultimately shape people’s minds, thoughts, opinions and attitudes.
 The strategy is … Continue reading